Birds: Threat to Lines or Threatened by Lines

 Examples of typical times for bird-induced outages.

 In summary, transmission towers offer a natural place for birds to rest and hunt.
-The only issues left to resolve are:
+The only issues left to resolve are: How to be certain that the flashovers are indeed bird-induced and, if so, what can be done about it?

 3. Establish presence of any nearby agricultural land, fish farms or sugarcane fields;

-4. Check seasonal pattern of outages and relate this with natural departure/arrival of migratory birds and time of birth of their juvenile In the European part of Russia, for example, there is typically a sharp increase in outages during August, related mostly to juveniles being taught how to fly and feed;
+4. Check seasonal pattern of outages and relate this with natural departure/arrival of migratory birds and time of birth of their juveniles.
+In the European part of Russia, for example, there is typically a sharp increase in outages during August, related mostly to juveniles being taught how to fly and feed;

 5. Check daily pattern of outages and relate this with typical morning peaks;